khanaw/Data-Science/README.md

 Portfolio for Data Science, Visualization, and Analysis

-Several projects come from JMPortilla's Data Science course on Udemy
+Several projects come from JMPortilla's Data Science course on Udemy.

 CSV files are attached as necessary